-Although the Masterplan focuses on Te Anau, the increase the number of overnight stays and be a catalyst for growth in other areas.
+Although the Masterplan focuses on Te Anau, the Milford Corridor and Milford Sound Piopiotahi, it will increase the number of overnight stays and be a catalyst for growth in other areas.
 Considerable scope exists to develop other complementary destinations and experiences, especially south of Te Anau.